ender-s/Image-Encoder-Decoder/README.md

     - Base64 is used while decoding if and only if the encoded input file was encoded using base64.
     - When &#45;b64 is used in decode operation, the base64-encoded string obtained by decoding the input image is decoded using base64.
 Then, the binary result is written to the output file.
+- Extension of the encoded image file is determined by the output filename specified by the user in the command.
+Using extensions other than .png in encoded image may cause unexpected behavior.
+Therefore, using .png extension for encoded image is recommended.

 # Sample Runs for Encode Operation
 - Command: